ivangfr/springboot-vault-examples/spring-cloud-vault-approle-cassandra/README.md

   | `CASSANDRA_HOST`     | Specify host of the `Cassandra` to use (default `localhost`) |
   | `CASSANDRA_PORT`     | Specify port of the `Cassandra` to use (default `9042`)      |

-- Run the Docker container
+- Run the Docker container:
   ```
   docker run --rm --name book-service -p 9081:8080 \
     -e VAULT_HOST=vault -e CONSUL_HOST=consul -e CASSANDRA_HOST=cassandra \